Rent Out Your Bali Villa Long Term as a Foreigner: Full Guide

 • Long-Term Rentals: Great for a more steady income, often preferred by expats looking to live in Bali for a few months to a year.

 Each has its pros and cons.
-Short-term rentals can earn more in peak season, but long-term rentals mean less turnover and fewer management hassles.
+For example, short-term rentals can earn more in peak season, but long-term rentals mean less turnover and fewer management hassles.
+It’s also a good idea to learn more about your target customer so you can plan more effectively.

 3. List Your Property Online